Carlson-Jonathan/labyrinthia/readme.md

 <h3>Description</h3>
 <p>
 This is one of my first big programing projects from when I started learning to code in Python.
-I created this game before I started my software engineering degree, so naturally I had no familiarity with common programming concepts like object orientation, good documentation, code reuse, and other good practices.
-Frankly this entire code is a tangled up mess, but the game sorta works.
-Overall, I spent probably 6-9 months working on it for several hours per day.
-I probably spent even more time editing pictures and sound files than actually coding.
+I created this game before I started my software engineering degree, so I am not going to claim best coding practices were used (good documentation, code reuse, etc.) Overall, I spent probably 6-9 months working on it for several hours per day.
+I probably spent just as much time editing pictures and sound files as coding.

 DISCLAIMER: Almost all of the audio and visual content is completely ripped off.
 I mostly searched google for the content but you may recognize the music and sound effects from